 Because most HIV-infected children reside in resource-limited settings, studying optimal management of HIV infection in children and pregnant women co-infected with tuberculosis (TB), hepatitis, malaria, and other diseases endemic to such settings is critical.
 Data are lacking on the pharmacokinetics of drugs to treat these diseases even in children and pregnant women who are not infected with HIV, and studies of the interactions of anti-HIV drugs with drugs to treat these infections are crucial.

-Research to find a cure for HIV infection among children has been jump-started by the recent report of a 2-year-old child born with HIV infection who was treated with antiretroviral drugs and no longer has detectable levels of virus (using conventional testing methods) despite not taking HIV medication for 10 months.
+Research to find a cure for HIV infection among children has been jump-started by the recent report of a 4-year-old child born with HIV infection who was treated with antiretroviral drugs and did not have detectable levels of virus (using conventional testing methods) despite not taking HIV medication for over 2 years.
 More information is needed to identify where HIV hides—sometimes called the HIV reservoir—how this reservoir is established and maintained in children, and to identify ways to control and eliminate this viral reservoir.
 To stimulate research in this area, the NICHD issued RFA-HD-14-026: Evaluation of the Latent Reservoir in HIV-Infected Infants and Children with Early Antiretroviral Treatment and Virologic Control (R01), in collaboration with NIAID and NIMH.
-The IMPAACT Network is planning a proof-of-concept clinical trial to test the hypothesis that very early treatment can control or eliminate the HIV reservoir in infants with perinatal HIV infection.
+The IMPAACT Network has designed a proof-of-concept clinical trial to test the hypothesis that very early treatment can control the HIV reservoir in infants with perinatal HIV infection.

 Examples of scientific research areas include: